 - Service Area: Children / Youth

-- Salary Range: Salary is commensurate with education, training, and experience.
+- Salary Range: Commensurate with education, training, and experience

 - Working Hours: 40 hrs/wk; Monday - Friday, 8:00 a.m. - 4:30 p.m.